suegrimmond/SuPy/docs/source/tutorial/tutorial.rst

 Python 101 before SuPy
 ----------------------

+To use SuPY you will need to use Python.
+Here we provide some starting instructions who are not familiar with Python.
 Admittedly, this header is somewhat misleading: given the enormity of Python, it's more challenging to get this section *correct* than coding SuPy per se.
-As such, here a collection of data analysis oriented links to useful Python resources is provided to help novices start using Python and **then** SuPy.
+Here we provie some data analysis oriented links to useful Python resources to help novices start using Python and **then** SuPy.

 - `The gist of Python <https://medium.com/@louwjlabuschagne/the-gist-of-python-ff5cc05c3318>`_: a quick introductory blog that covers Python basics for data analysis.